irfanraj-avalara/Avalara-SDK-DotNet/docs/EInvoicing/V1/SubscriptionsApi.md

 <a name="listwebhooksubscriptions"></a>
 # **ListWebhookSubscriptions**
-> SubscriptionListResponse ListWebhookSubscriptions (ListWebhookSubscriptionsRequest requestParameters)
+> SubscriptionListResponse ListWebhookSubscriptions (ListWebhookSubscriptionsRequestSdk requestParameters)

 List all subscriptions